-This means that you cannot arbitrarily keep piling volume and intensity onto a certain frequency just like you cannot increase frequency if your volume and intensity are in place, as this would lead to over-kill.
+This means that you cannot arbitrarily keep piling volume and intensity onto a certain frequency just like you cannot increase the frequency if your volume and intensity are in place, as this would lead to an over-kill.

-In both cases you will end up overloading your body with too much volume, intensity and training frequency and end up burned out.
+In both cases, you will end up overloading your body with too much volume, intensity, and training frequency and end up burned out.

-Having said this, the best way to find out how often to train each muscle group and eventually organize a whole body training frequency is by starting with the frequency itself and not with an arbitrary volume.
+Having said this, the best way to find out how often to train each muscle group and eventually organize a whole-body training frequency is by starting with the frequency itself and not with an arbitrary volume.